What is Swatting? A Guide for Parents and Educators

 • Due to wasted resources and emergency services, swatting is described as terrorism

-• Making a false claim to emergency services is a federal crime in many countries and is punishable by fines and/or imprisonment
+• Making false reports to emergency services is a criminal offense in many countries and many law enforcement agencies can punish with fines and/or imprisonment

-• Not only is “swatting” a criminal offense taking resources away from real emergencies, but it can also be deadly for innocent victims
+• Not only is “swatting” a crime, taking resources away from real emergencies, but it can also be deadly for innocent victims

 • This has happened to many public figures like Justin Bieber and Tom Cruise, but also at local schools, and to families at home as well